 - Pre-cut kit has been cut from White Kraft Board.
 This is equivalent to 120 lb cardstock or cardboard.
 Two small pieces are cut out of 110 lb cardstock as the Kraft Board is too thick to make delicate folds.

 - Aleene’s Fast Grab Tacky Glue.
 I put it in a bottle with a thin metal tip.
+If you are new to making kits, you may want to use Aleene’s Original Tacky Glue as this allows more time for you to reposition your pieces if you make a mistake.

 - Bone Folder – A bone folder helps you make sharp folds when you are using cardstock or cardboard.
 While the kit comes pre-scored, you might want to make the scoring deeper with a bone folder.